Tate Modern Project

 A project two years in the planning by the Tate Modern Currators, came together on a sunny Saturday around the Tate Modern building.
 Eighty Czech Republic residents visited London to perform their daily tasks around the grounds of the Tate.
 Eighty artists sat on an imprint of their village around the river Thames and drew their village around them as they carried out their daily tasks.

-Met with some initial sceptisism, as the humourous booklet with transcripts of conversations of the Czech residents show, why would anyone take us to London?
-Katerina won the residents over and then moved onto the task of selecting the eighty amateur and professional artists.
+Met with some initial scepticism, as the humorous booklet with transcripts of conversations of the Czech residents show, why would anyone take us to London?
+Katerina won the residents over and then moved onto the task of selecting the eighty professional and amateur artists.

 Quizzed by many a passer by, understandably, wondering why we were not painting the view in front of us.
 We returned our pictures to the Tate Currators.
 The pictures have been packaged up and accompanied Katerina back to Czech Republic, to be put in an exhibition in Bedrichovice (unfortunately, not at the Tate).
 A copy of any house drawn will be given to every resident who took part.
 All pictures will be published in a book, which I presume will be available for sale through the Tate Galleries.
 Each artist who took part will receive a copy and we will wait for updates when the film is available on line, or likely to be aired on TV.